Complain about a SEND service

 If your complaint is about your education health and care (EHC) assessment or plan, there's a range of support available:

-You should first talk to your SEN Planning Coordinator to resolve any issues.
+You should first talk to your local Education and Early Help (SEND) Team to resolve any issues.
 If you're still not happy, make a complaint.

 For general and legal advice, talk to: